Ahmed Khan Baloch: Political career

-He was elected to the Provincial Assembly of the Punjab from Constituency PP-174 (Multan) in 1985 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab from Constituency PP-174 (Multan) in the 1985 Pakistani general election.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of Islami Jamhoori Ittehad (IJI) from Constituency PP-170 (Multan-XI) in 1988 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of Islami Jamhoori Ittehad (IJI) from Constituency PP-170 (Multan-XI) in the 1988 Pakistani general election.
 He received 11,438 votes and defeated Muhammad Ayoub Khan Ghalu, a candidate of Pakistan Peoples Party (PPP).

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of IJI from Constituency PP-170 (Multan-XI) in 1990 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of IJI from Constituency PP-170 (Multan-XI) in the 1990 Pakistani general election.
 He received 35,161 votes and defeated Muhammad Irshad Abbas Ghalloo, a candidate of Pakistan Democratic Alliance (PDA).

-He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-170 (Lodhran-cum-Multan) in 1993 Pakistani general election but was unsuccessful and lost the seat to Syed Akbar Ali Shah, a candidate of PPP.
+He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-170 (Lodhran-cum-Multan) in the 1993 Pakistani general election but was unsuccessful and lost the seat to Syed Akbar Ali Shah, a candidate of PPP.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-170 (Lodhran-cum-Multan) in 1997 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-170 (Lodhran-cum-Multan) in the 1997 Pakistani general election.
 He received 33,460 votes and defeated Syed Akbar Ali Shah, a candidate of PPP.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency PP-211 (Lodhran-V) in 2008 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency PP-211 (Lodhran-V) in the 2008 Pakistani general election.
 He received 32012 votes and defeated Izat Javid Khan, a candidate of PPP.

-He was re-elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-211 (Lodhran-V) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-211 (Lodhran-V) in the 2013 Pakistani general election.
 He received 32,717 votes and defeated Ezat Javaid Khan, a candidate of Pakistan Tehreek-e-Insaf (PTI).
 He joined PML-N in May 2013.